Chapter 1

 Background:

 Bordwell, in his theory, distinguishes between comprehension and interpretation of the movie.
 Comprehension is the minimum requirement to have literal understanding and interpretation is a technique to understand the uncovered or hidden meanings of the film.
-By comprehending and interpreting any film, play, or painting, one can easily understand the main message hidden in that film, play, or role thus it helps to understand the central role of the subject.
+By comprehending and interpreting any film, play, or painting, one can easily understand the main message hidden in that film, play, or role; thus, it helps to understand the central role of the subject.
 Bordwell’s theory describes all those steps which are essential to evaluate the film.
-Without having an understanding with those steps, no one can understand and analyze the theme, meaning, and hidden objectives of the film or movie (Animals, 2016).
+Without having an understanding of those steps, no one can understand and analyze the theme, meaning, and hidden objectives of the film or movie (Animals, 2016).

 Bordwell’s Four Levels of Meaning